From Ohio History Central

 In the spring of 1864, John Brough, the governor of Ohio, proposed that the states of Ohio, Indiana, Illinois, Iowa, and Wisconsin enlist men to help defend their respective states during the American Civil War.
 Ohio would enlist thirty thousand new soldiers.
 Indiana and Illinois would furnish twenty thousand men apiece, while Iowa and Wisconsin would provide ten thousand and five thousand men respectively.

 The governors of these five states submitted their suggestion to Secretary of War Edwin Stanton, who placed the proposal before President Abraham Lincoln.
 Lincoln immediately approved the plan.
 Ohio easily provided the federal government with its share of the Hundred Days' Men.
 Nearly thirty-six thousand Ohio men actually reported for duty, exceeding Ohio's requirement by six thousand soldiers.
 The other states that agreed to enlist One Hundred Days' Men fell short in their pledges.
 The War Department accepted all of Ohio's recruits, and the men were ready for duty within sixteen days of enlistment.
-These men did help the Northern war effort, but the larger armies failed to accomplish their primary objective -- defeating the South within one hundred days.
+These men did help the Union war effort, but the larger armies failed to accomplish their primary objective, defeating the Confederacy within one hundred days.